 The ability to manage your emotions to ensure you are in the most productive state to compete is a skill most elite athletes develop to some degree.
 It also includes the ability to stay composed to make quality decisions.

 The difference between an athlete and a SEAL is the context of their respective environments.
 SEALs live in life and death situations.
 Athletes will never be in the position of SEALs, yet staying composed as an athlete in our competitive environments is critical to our success.
 Athletes have to find a way to challenge themselves to practice these strategies on a daily basis.

 One way to think about it is to compare it to developing a muscle.
-You would go to the gym daily, work on the muscle and over time and with proper technique, you would achieve muscular development.
+You would go to the gym daily, work on the muscle, and over time with the proper technique, you would achieve muscular development.